-No. Course Outcomes K-Levels CO1 To list out and outline the basic concepts of industrialization.
+No. Upon Completion of this course, the students will be able to K-Levels CO1 To list out and outline the basic concepts of industrialization.
 K1 CO2 To make use theories industrial location and industry the regional development.
 K2 CO3 To interpret, develop and determine the structure of industrial organization. К3 CO4 To illustrate the sources of industrial finance.
 K4 CO5 To summarize solve and priorities the issues.
 K5